koenrane/KR-new-site/content/don-t-align-agents-to-evaluations-of-plans.md

 prev-post-slug: dont-design-agents-which-exploit-adversarial-inputs
 prev-post-title: "Don’t Design Agents Which Exploit Adversarial Inputs"
 next-post-slug: alignment-without-total-robustness
-next-post-title: "Alignment Allows “Nonrobust” Decision-Influences and Doesn’t Require Robust Grading"
+next-post-title: "Alignment Allows “Nonrobust” Decision-Influences and Doesn’t Require\
+  \ Robust Grading"
 lw-reward-post-warning: "false"
 use-full-width-images: "false"
-date_published: 11/26/2022
+date_published: 2022-11-26 00:00:00
 original_url: https://www.lesswrong.com/posts/fopZesxLCGAXqqaPv/don-t-align-agents-to-evaluations-of-plans
-description: "A subtle point: aligning an AI to evaluations of your goals won't give you what you want.
+description: "A subtle point: aligning an AI to evaluations of your goals won't give\
+  \ you what you want.
 Don't do it."
 skip_import: true
+date_updated: *id001
 ---

 > [!info]
 > This post is another stab at explaining [_Don't design agents which exploit adversarial inputs_](/dont-design-agents-which-exploit-adversarial-inputs).